Learn Each Step to the Home Buying Process in Kansas City

 Step 7: Closing Process

-Metropolitan Mortgage will answer your questions, stay involved and guide you through the loan process all the way to closing.
+Metropolitan Mortgage will answer your questions, stay involved and guide you through the loan process to closing.

 The Loan Closing

-- The “closing” is the last step in buying and financing a home.
+The “closing” is the last step in the home buying process.
 The “closing,” also called “settlement,” is when you and all the other parties in a mortgage loan transaction sign the necessary documents.

 What You Will Need to Bring

-- Everyone on title to the property must attend the closing and bring a government-issued identification card with photo.
-Please bring a certified, or cashier’s check made out to the title company to cover the remaining amount due; as reflected on your final Closing Disclosure (CD).
-Before wiring money, please read the article Email Phishing Scam.
+Please bring a certified or cashier’s check made out to the title company to cover the remaining amount due (i.e., down payment, closing costs), as reflected on your final Closing Disclosure (CD).